Rikthepixel/infisical-token-action/README.md

-# Infisical Secrets Action
+# Infisical Token Action

-This GitHub Action enables you to import secrets from Infisical—whether hosted in the cloud or self-hosted—directly into your GitHub workflows.
+This GitHub Actions gets an Infisical token from the cloud or self-hosted infisical instance and injects it into the env as `env.INFISICAL_TOKEN`

 ## Configuration